Crop scouting reports

 Jill Scheidt, agronomy specialist with University of Missouri Extension in Barton County, scouted fields south of Lockwood near Hwy.
 97on July 23 for the crop scouting program.
 Scheidt offers this advice from the field.

 “Not much insect feeding was seen,” said Scheidt.
-Threshold levels for all foliage feeding insects are: 30 percent defoliation before bloom and 20 percent defoliation during and after bloom.
+Threshold levels for all foliage feeding insects in soybeans are 30% defoliation before bloom and 20 percent defoliation during or after bloom.

 The weekly field scouting report is sponsored by University of Missouri Extension and Barton County Extension.
 For more information on this scouting report, or to learn how to receive it a week earlier by telephone, contact the MU Extension Center in Barton County, (417) 682-3579.